 About Cambridge Mill

 Beautifully restored inside and out, every inch of this five-storey 19th century mill offers warmth and comfort.
 The building itself – Dickson Mill – is one of the oldest surviving industrial buildings in Cambridge and tells the story of the city’s manufacturing history and progress.
-The restaurant’s spacious dining rooms and all-season patios, with their original stonework and panoramic views, provide an elegant setting to help you celebrate all of life’s moments.
-Enjoy a drink by the fire on a winter day, or get married in the summer in the open-air chapel.
-Restaurant, wedding venue, and corporate event space, the options to enjoy Cambridge Mill are endless.
+The spacious dining rooms feature original stonework and breathtaking panoramic views, creating an elegant backdrop for celebrating life’s most cherished moments.
+Cozy up with a drink by the fire on a crisp winter day or exchange vows in the open-air chapel during a warm summer’s day.
+Whether you’re dining, hosting a wedding, or planning a corporate or social event, the possibilities to experience Cambridge Mill’s charm are endless.

 Our Food Philosophy